And one other thing, ladies and gentlemen, replacing oil is not going to make energy cheaper.

 They get out on the campaign trail, and you and I both know there are no quick fixes to this problem.

-And he's no longer a politician, see.
+And he's no longer a politician, see?

-He's no longer no longer politician.
+He's no longer, he's president, he's no longer a politician.

-Oh yeah, Obama led the Democrat Party cat calls for Bush to do something about rising gas prices.
+Oh, yeah, Obama led the Democrat Party cat calls for Bush to do something about rising gas prices.

 Now, well, this happens every year at this time.